Proof Strategy Extraction from LLMs for Enhancing Symbolic Provers: Abstract

 One important approach to software verification is interactive theorem proving.
 However, writing formal proofs often requires substantial human effort, making proof automation highly important.
 Traditionally, proof automation has relied on symbolic provers.
 Recently, large language models (LLMs) have demonstrated strong capabilities in theorem proving, complementing symbolic provers.
 Nonetheless, prompting LLMs can be expensive and may pose security risks for confidential codebases.
 As a result, purely symbolic approaches remain important even in the LLM era, as they are cost-effective, secure, and complement the strengths of LLMs.

-Motivated by these considerations, we ask a new research question: can we extract the internal strategies of LLMs to enhance the capabilities of symbolic provers?
-As an initial attempt to answer this question, we propose \approach{}, which extracts proof strategies from LLMs and formalizes them as lemmas in Rocq.
-These lemmas are accessible to symbolic provers such as CoqHammer.
-With the addition of these LLM-extracted lemmas, CoqHammer is able to prove more theorems.
-The knowledge extraction process involves analyzing the proof trajectories of LLMs on a training set of proved theorems.
-For each theorem, we prompt the LLM to generate a natural language proof, then ask it to summarize this proof into formalized lemmas with proofs.
-We also employ a standard agentic approach to mitigate errors during formalization.
+Motivated by these considerations, we pose a new research question: can the internal proof strategies of LLMs be extracted to enhance the capabilities of symbolic provers?
+As an initial step, we introduce \approach{}.
+In an offline stage, \approach{} extracts proof strategies from LLMs and formalizes them as lemmas in Rocq.
+In an online stage, given a theorem to be proved, \approach{} augments the proof context with these extracted lemmas, enabling CoqHammer to leverage the LLM-derived strategies for more effective automated proving.
 Our evaluation demonstrates that, on open-source Rocq projects for software verification, \approach{} enhances the success rate of CoqHammer by \evalres{}.
+A side discovery is that the extracted lemmas are also beneficial to LLM proof agents, improving the success rate of an LLM proof agent by \evalllm{}.